How Can I Use Copyright-Free Works (in the Public Domain)?

 Does the Work Display a Copyright Notice?

-You unfortunately cannot rely on the presence or absence of a copyright notice (©) to determine whether a work is protected by copyright, because a copyright notice is not required for works published after March 1, 1989.
+You unfortunately cannot rely on the presence or absence of a copyright notice (©) to determine whether a work is protected by copyright, because a copyright notice isn't required for works published after March 1, 1989.

-And even for works published before 1989, the absence of a copyright notice may not affect the validity of the copyright, for example, if the author made diligent attempts to correct the situation.
-The absence of the © symbol is not determinative.
+And even for works published before 1989, the absence of a copyright notice might not affect the validity of the copyright, for example, if the author made diligent attempts to correct the situation.
+Long story short, the absence of the © symbol isn't determinative.

 Was the Work Produced by a U.S. Government Employee?

-Any work created by a U.S. government employee or officer is in the public domain, provided that the work is created in that person's official capacity.
-This rule does not apply to works created by state and local government employees.
+Works created by U.S. government employees in their official capacities are ineligible for copyright protection and are in the public domain.
+This rule doesn't apply to works created by state and local government employees.

 Did the Copyright Owner Donate It to the Public?